sxyazi/yazi/config/docs/keymap.md

   - `--submit`: Submit the input.

-- escape: Cancel visual mode and enter normal mode.
+- escape: Go back the normal mode, or cancel input.
 - move: Move the cursor left or right.

   - `n`: Move the cursor n characters left or right.
 Negative value for left, positive value for right.